We Increased the Free Trial Credit to $5

 • Timestamped transcript

-• Auto-generated chapters and topics
+• Auto-generated chapters and sections

 • AI summary